-People with a sluggish metabolism, it is thought in Chinese Medicine, produce a lot of internal phlegm and dampness owing to a weakness of the kidneys and spleen.
+People with a sluggish metabolism, in Chinese Medicine terms, produce a lot of internal phlegm and dampness owing to a weakness of the Kidneys and Spleen.
 They should eat more “warm” foods.
-Spleen and kidney tonics may be prescribed by a Chinese Medicine practitioner.
+Spleen and Kidney tonics may be prescribed by a Chinese Medicine practitioner.
 Exercise will also help.
 Some causes of weight problems are not so obvious, and are often overlooked as possible causes from weight.

 If you wish to enquire about purchasing Chinese Herbal Medicines to help this condition please email us at email@example.com